 MRI image of a frontal meningioma

-This is a cystic, tumor-like growth from the remains of cells from the Rathke's pouch or the Nasopharynx.
-Generally found in children, this type of brain tumor contributes to up to 3% of known brain tumours.
+- Craniopharyngioma This is a cystic, tumor-like growth from the remains of cells from the Rathke's pouch or the Nasopharynx.
+Generally found in children, this type of brain tumor contributes to up to 3% of known brain tumors.

-Other infrequent forms of brain tumor include Epidermoid and Dermoid masses.
+Other infrequent forms of a brain tumor include Epidermoid and Dermoid masses.

 These originate in the form of cysts developing from the epithelial cells, which form the coating of organs and cavities in a human body.